Ash

 Rest the Stomach by Fasting

-For dogs with mild or infrequent bouts of diarrhea and vomiting, most veterinarians recommend removing all food for 8-12 hours.
-This brief moment of fasting will give your pup's stomach time to cleanse the issue itself if the matter is just a dietary indiscretion.
+For dogs with mild or infrequent episodes of diarrhea and vomiting, most veterinarians recommend withholding food for 8-12 hours.
+This brief fast will give your pup's stomach time to resolve the issue if it's just a dietary indiscretion.
+If stress appears to be a contributing factor, some pet owners also find that natural CBD oil for dogs supports a calmer disposition during recovery.

 Rehydrate with Fluids